cripticism/PaymentProcessingService/README.md

 # PaymentProcessingService
-Personal project for creating a service for managing payment transactions in a bank account.
+Personal project to create a service for managing payment transactions in a bank account.